hkuennemann/Coursera/README.md

 ## Courses Included
 This repository currently includes projects from the following Coursera courses:
-- Introduction to Computer Vision and Image Processing [IBM]
+- Introduction to Computer Vision and Image Processing [IBM] 🔗 [Go to course website](https://www.coursera.org/learn/introduction-computer-vision-watson-opencv)

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.